MoonsunJeon/Moonsun-Jeon.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to hire me
 ---

-My name is Inigo Montoya.
+My name is Moonsun Jeon.
 I have the following qualities:

-- I rock a great mustache
+- I have an awesome boyfriend, Taewoo.
-- I'm extremely loyal to my family
+- Taewoo likes soccer, Kiyong, and minions.
+- Personally I think I'm cuter than minions.

 What else do you need?